dullhunk/book/careers-lab/cvapps/cv-errors.md

   1. **AWSUM SKILLZ** List your relevant technical skills.
 You could classify them into (for example) languages, operating sytems, frameworks, front/back-end, hardware, tools and specific software applications.
 The classification you use will depend on the job you're applying for.
 A web developer role will require a different emphasis to a DevOps / sysadmin role.
   2. **NOT JUST A TECHIE** Remember you have other (soft) skills too.
 These are just important as your hard skills, so don't forget to mention them.
   3. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also useful to say a little bit about what you've used them for, as its all to easy to list skills you don't actually have.
-  4. **PRINCIPLES** Don't forget to mention fundamental principles (the science bit) you have learnt as well as specific tools (the technology bit).
-Languages, tools, frameworks and other technologies come and go very fast - it is the principles you've learnt on your degree that will set you up for your career for many years to come.
-Fundamental concepts in Computer Science like architecture, OOP, algorithms, version control, operating systems, networks don't change as quickly as the technology does - so make sure you mention them.
+  4. **PRINCIPLES** Don't forget to mention fundamental principles (the science bit) you have learned as well as specific tools (the engineering & technology bit).
+Technologies come and go very fast - it is the principles you have learned  on your degree that will set you up for your career for many years to come.
+Fundamental concepts in Computer Science like architecture, OOP, algorithms, operating systems, security and networks don't change as quickly as the technology does - so make sure you mention them.
-  5. **META** As a computer science student, you also have demonstratable "meta" skills like the ability to learn things quickly, think logically, reason, problem solve & analyse.
+  5. **META** As a computer science student, you also have demonstrable "meta" skills like the ability to learn things quickly, think logically, reason, problem solve & analyse.
 Again, these are future proof skills that will last longer than whatever technology is fashionable right now.
-Employers are often more interested in these "meta" capabilities and your potential than in specific technology.
+Employers are often more interested in these "meta" capabilities and your potential than in specific technical skills.

 ## Personal Details (PD)